 LL.M.
-Program in Agricultural & Food Law University of Arkansas School of Law 2024 Fall Curriculum The Law of Food & Agriculture Neil Hamilton 1 credit condensed course LAWW 7511 Tuesday 10:00 a.m. - 12:00 p.m.
-Central Time Six sessions: August 20 - September 24, 2024 Synchronous course taught remotely This special condensed course taught by visiting professor Neil Hamilton helps to kick off our semester.
+Program in Agricultural & Food Law University of Arkansas School of Law 2025 Fall Curriculum Reflections on the Law of Food & Agriculture Neil Hamilton 1 credit condensed course LAWW 7511 Thursday 10:00 a.m. - 12:00 p.m.
+Central Time Five sessions: August 21- October 2, 2025 Synchronous course taught remotely This special condensed course taught by visiting professor Neil Hamilton helps to kick off our semester.
 It's taught in 6 remote sessions during the first 6 weeks of the semester.
-Recognized internationally for his insightful analysis of food and farms, Professor Hamilton is an Emeritus Professor of Law at Drake University Law School and is the author of the recent books, The LAND REMAINS: A MIDWESTERN PERSPECTIVE ON OUR PAST AND FUTURE (2022) and The RIVER KNOWS: HOW WATER AND LAND WILL SHAPE OUR FUTURE (2023).
-This course provides an overview of the complex legal and policy issues within with our food system, including a discussion of structural changes in agriculture, sustainability, and trends in consumer interest.
+Recognized internationally for his insightful analysis of food and farms,

+Professor Hamilton is an Emeritus Professor of Law at Drake University Law School and is the author of the recent books, The LAND REMAINS: A MIDWESTERN PERSPECTIVE ON OUR PAST AND FUTURE (2022) and THE RIVER KNOWS: HOW WATER AND LAND WILL SHAPE OUR FUTURE (2023).
+This course considers the complex policy issues within agriculture and their impact on our food system.

 Food, Farming & Sustainability (Survey of Agricultural Law) Susan Schneider 2 credit full-semester course LAWW 7412 Friday, 10:00 a.m. - 11:45 a.m.
-Central Time Synchronous course This course provides a survey of the complex legal topics that make up the body of agricultural law with a critical analysis of how and why agriculture is treated differently than other industries.
-The course covers the substantive areas of agricultural law with a focus on current issues of significance.
+Central Time Synchronous course This course provides a survey of the intertwined legal topics that make up the body of agricultural law with a critical analysis of how and why agriculture is treated differently than other industries.
+The course covers many of the substantive areas of agricultural law with a focus on current issues of significance.
 It is taught by LL.M.
 Program Director and W.H.
 Enfield Professor of Law Susan Schneider.
 Food Law & Policy (required for LL.M.)
-Susan Schneider 2 credit full-semester course LAWW 7862 Wednesday, 10:00 a.m. - 11:45 a.m.
-Central Time Synchronous course This course, taught by Susan Schneider provides a holistic look at our food system.
+Susan Schneider 2 credit full-semester course LAWW 7862 Tuesday, 10:00 a.m. - 11:45 a.m.
+Central Time Synchronous course, on-campus This course, taught by Susan Schneider provides a holistic look at our food system.
 It explores the network of laws that frame that system and impact us all.
 An overview of regulation by both the Food & Drug Administration and the USDA is provided, using current events and emerging issues to address wide ranging law and policy considerations.
 Agriculture & the Environment (required for LL.M.)
-Christopher Kelley 2 credit full-semester course LAWW 7962 Thursday, 10:30 a.m. - 12:10 p.m.
+Christopher Kelley 2 credit full-semester course LAWW 7962 Wednesday, 10:30 a.m. - 12:10 p.m.
 Central Time Synchronous course One of Professor Kelley's signature LL.M. courses, Agriculture and the Environment examines the impact that agricultural production has on the environment.
 This policy-oriented course examines the tensions between the need to produce food and fiber efficiently and the concern for sustainability and the protection of our natural resources.
 A global perspective is included.
 Professor Kelley is a tenured professor at the University of Arkansas School of Law and a Fulbright Scholar with international connections with Ukraine, Moldova, Georgia, and the surrounding regions.
-Effective Legal Writing Professor Christopher Kelley 1 credit full-semester, Pass/Fail LAWW 7231 Thursday, 9:00 -9:50 a.m.
-Central Time Synchronous course Professor Kelley explores effective legal writing strategies, exposes problems with legalese, and helps students to improve their writing skills.
-Using a format that he has used to offer instruction to hundreds of lawyers and law students worldwide, students discuss examples in class and explore bad habits to avoid.
-The course does not involve writing exercises and is offered for ungraded credit.
-The Right to Food Uche Ewelukwa Ofodile 2 credit full semester course; online LAWW 714V Hybrid (Asynchronous with 2 online meetings) Wednesdays at 3:00 P.M.
-Central Time